D.I.Y. how to destress your garden in five easy steps

 Indoor plants purify both your home and your mind.
 Many plants have a relaxing effect, reduce stress and enhance your concentration.
 That is how you create a pleasant work and living environment.
 Feeling out of sorts and a bit down?
 Different plants could provide you with the boost you need.
 In addition, a home filled with plants is really cosy.
 Everyone will be in a better mood.

 Where's the best spot to put your healthy plant?
 Well, that depends on the plant.
 Some plants need more light than others.
-The windowsill is 1 option for a healthy work climate.
-Put 1 in the bedroom or bathroom for a relaxing environment and extra oxygen.
+The windowsill is one option for a healthy work climate.
+Put one in the bedroom or bathroom for a relaxing environment and extra oxygen.

 A good level of humidity helps against respiratory infections and irritations.
 Why is oxygen from plants so important?
 Air humidity should be between 40–60% for a pleasant living environment.
 If that isn't the case, you may start having headaches or problems concentrating.
 Are your eyes irritated?
 Then the air in your home is too dry.
 But when the air humidity is too high, moulds could form.